“Delicate dessert to be made at home. Who says you can only eat this in the Thai restaurant?”

 “Chilled honey dew sago dessert.
 Refreshing and yummy dessert to save your bucks, yet, surely to impress the crowd in your party, or your very loved ones!”

 I made this for our dessert after dinner this evening.
 Weather is getting warmer recently.
 So, this chilled fruits dessert comes in great!
-My girl loved it and had asked for second serving, even right after a full dinner!

 Another ‘sinful’ (but delicious) recipe today, the Asian dessert soup, Bo Bo Cha Cha!

 I am surely not a fan of coconut milk based dessert, but not sure why, I was craving for this Bo Bo Cha Cha the other day.
 Missed the feeling of chewing the super chewy tapioca flour cubes in this dessert soup!
 I loved having yam cubes and different types of sweet potatoes altogether!
 So, I cooked it yesterday.
 Yummy!